-According to our US Surgeon General, Vivek Murthy, there is a huge deficit of addiction treatment facilities in America, just as our national opioid epidemic is hitting epic proportions.
+According to a recent landmark U.S. Surgeon General’s Report, there is a huge deficit of addiction treatment facilities in America, just as our national opioid epidemic is hitting epic proportions.

 It is a grave situation that is counter-productive because it’s estimated that every $1 invested in viable addiction treatment options for substance use disorders saves $4 in health care costs and $7 in criminal justice costs.
 That presents huge potential savings, particularly when you consider the economic impact of drug and alcohol misuse amounts to $442 billion per year (as compared to diabetes at around $250 billion per year).
 Then there’s the tremendous impact of social costs which include the fact that one-third of all traffic fatalities are alcohol related and that, on average, one American dies every 19 minutes from a heroin or opioid overdose.
 Given the dramatic costs, we should see extensive bi-partisan support from both social liberals and fiscal conservatives alike.

 Congress Passes $1 Billion addiction treatment initiative…at last.

 The 21st Century CURES Act: Yet, it took more than an entire year.
 And even then it had to be watered down and otherwise attached to a broader Food and Drug Administration bill designed to speed up drug approvals.
 In addition, it’s not even clear how much of that $1 billion will go towards treatment.
 A good portion will be spent on administrative expenses and to set up special drug courts to mimic “diversion” programs quite common under state judicial systems.